1rychv/7Film/README.md

 Notes:

 - iOS permission text is configured in `app.json`.
 - Captured photos show a simple overlay to preview “film” looks.
-The Develop screen (`app/develop.tsx`) uses GL (gl-react + expo-gl) to preview halation with simple step controls.
+The Develop screen (`app/develop.tsx`) uses GL (expo-gl + expo-three) to preview halation with simple step controls.

 ## Get a fresh project